This week’s blog is aiming to give you a few pointers on how to find a suitable venue and check the site.

 So, finding a venue….

->

-> Right it’s time to find your perfect plot.
-You might want it to be close to your wedding ceremony venue or want it to have a particular feature like a lake or ruins as a back drop.
-There are lots of little gems out there and it is just a matter of dedicating some of your free time to researching.
+Right then, it’s time to find your perfect plot!
+You might want it to be close to your wedding ceremony venue or have a particular feature like a lake or ruins as a back drop.
+There are lots of little gems out there and it is just a matter of dedicating some time to researching.

->

-> You can either research field wedding venues on the internet or another very popular route is to take a drive around your local area and see if there are any farms, village halls and social clubs, cricket clubs or rugby grounds.
+You can either research field wedding venues on the internet or another very popular route is to take a drive around your local area and see if there are any farms, village halls and social clubs, cricket clubs or rugby grounds.
 You find that many of these types of venues have plots of land they are happy to hire out for outdoor celebrations and you usually find that they are very reasonably priced.
 One nice idea is if you can find a river and either a B&B or public house which has a beer garden next to it.

 There are a number of venues on our website which you could look at to start you off and we do have a list of farms in different parts of the Midlands where we have erected tipis before so do ask us.